tra38/nanogenmo-2020/output_file.md

 Rising Action: The Emperor has no living siblings, and his children are young and have not yet shown the desired traits of personal discipline and wisdom.
 The government is paralyzed and the samurai aristocracy are divided in their support for possible successors.
 The Emperor himself is too distraught over the loss of his advisor and companion to make any decision.

 Climax: The players learn that the high-ranking shukke was actually a high-ranking Kolat member that was poisoned by another high-ranking Kolat member in a brutal power struggle.
 If the players investigate further, they find out that the shukke’s murderer is a close friend of the Emperor's children.
-Revealing this fact would jeopardize the legitimacy of the Haneti dynasty outright, and possibly play right into the Kolat’s hands.
+Revealing this fact would jeopardize the legitimacy of the Hantei dynasty outright, and possibly play right into the Kolat’s hands.

 ### Fealty and Filial Duty